-If you shared investments with the decedent and ownership passes directly to you, check with your stockbroker to change the title on stocks, bonds, mutual funds, etc. The broker may need a copy of the death certificate.
+If you shared investments with the decedent and ownership passes directly to you, check with your financial advisor about changing the title on stocks, bonds, mutual funds, etc. The advisor may need a copy of the death certificate.

-If the decedent owned the investment account(s) in his or her name only, title will be changed to the beneficiary.
+If the decedent owned the investment account(s) in their name only, the title will be changed to the beneficiary.
 The financial institution will usually request copies of the death certificate and the will to confirm a beneficiary's right to the portfolio assets.